jyorien/jyorien/README.md

 # 💮 In the near future I hope to.. 💮
 * Take an AWS Certification
 * Explore Spring Boot
-* Explore web development in React
-* Explore areas in Artifical Intelligence such as Computer Vision and Machine Learning
-* Explore Jetpack Compose, Android's Declarative UI Kit

 <!--